ismaildawoodjee/Superset-and-Metabase/README.md

 the Sales Dashboard, the `Public` user must have `datasource access on [examples].[clean_sales_data]` in order for them to view the dashboard.

-Superset can also be hosted on the cloud, which I tried out [here](https://superset-hdash.herokuapp.com/), with the help of this [article](https://chizurumolorondu.medium.com/setting-up-apache-superset-on-heroku-b547302f600e) and this [repo](https://github.com/zi-nt/superset-on-heroku).
+Superset can also be hosted on the cloud, which I tried out [here](https://superset-hdash.herokuapp.com/superset/dashboard/1/?standalone=true), with the help of this [article](https://chizurumolorondu.medium.com/setting-up-apache-superset-on-heroku-b547302f600e) and this [repo](https://github.com/zi-nt/superset-on-heroku).
 The functionality is limited, since the Python installation of Superset doesn't allow uploads via Excel or Parquet, and the attached Postgres database on Heroku only allows 10,000 rows max.
+The `Python Functions` subsection in the `Advanced Analytics` section also doesn't appear.

 A better option would be to host it on a cloud vendor web hosting service, or a container registry.

 ### Metabase